ceramicskate0/SWELF/README.md

 # App Usage Info:
 - For config files all single lines that contain '#' will be treated as comments
 - Remember that the event log for the app will need enough space to store logs from all the sources your searching.
 This will be important if you want to forward logs and the device is often off the network that the destinaiton is on.
-- App will require rightsfor:
+- App will require rights for (Admin on local machine is recommended):
     - read/write to windows eventlog.
     - Write to its CWD.
     - Execute.